 - There was an issue with the node info publishing such as the node’s certificate was not valid.

-The CENM service (Network Map, Identity Manager or Signer) hangs on startup and throws a HikariPool related exception:
+A Network Map, Identity Manager or Signing Service hangs on start-up and throws a HikariPool related exception:

 [ERROR] 2018-11-19T15:50:54,327Z [main] ConsolePrint.uncaughtException - Unexpected Error: Failed to initialize pool: Connection reset com.zaxxer.hikari.pool.HikariPool$PoolInitializationException: Failed to initialize pool: Connection reset ClientConnectionId:765c4b14- 8486-48fc-ba75-b4606917ab98